We aim to source our products and packaging from suppliers that share the same values as us.

 We have started to add recycling symbols to our products to encourage the end user to recycle.
 To be honest this is a really tricky subject.
 Some local councils say one thing and others say another.
 Either way we will do our best to use recyclable materials and hope the government and local councils set some easier guidelines to help everyone understand what can and cannot be recycled.
 But in short, the main material we use are glass and cardboard which can all be fully recycled.

-This year we took part in the Woodland Trust ‘The Big Climate Fightback’ and planted 11 trees around our HQ.
+We took part in the Woodland Trust ‘The Big Climate Fightback’ and planted 11 trees around our old HQ.
 We planted a mixture of Poplars to attract birds to rest and nest plus apple, pear, quince, cherry, plum and fig trees.
-The fig tree may be a tad optimistic in this climate but it all counts I guess. #EveryTreeCounts
+The fig tree may be a tad optimistic in this climate but it all counts I guess. #EveryTreeCounts.
+Find out more here.

 Our products consist of gift boxes, hampers and individual grocery products and where possible we have used recyclable products.